etirouthier/keras_dna/docs/index.md

 The core classes of keras_dna are `Generator`, to feed the keras model with genomical data, and `ModelWrapper` to attach a keras model to its keras_dna `Generator`.

-`Generator` creates batch of DNA sequences corresponding to the desired annotation.
+`Generator` creates batches of DNA sequences corresponding to the desired annotation.

 First example, a `Generator` instance that yields DNA sequences corresponding to a given genomical function (here binding site) as positive class and other sequences as negative class.
 The genome is fournished through a fasta file and the annotation is fournished with a gff file (could have been a bed), the DNA is one-hot-encoded, the genomical functions that we want to target need to be passed in a list.